 It can be difficult to identify the start of this phase because it still feels like a recession.
 There is little demand for property, and new construction hasn’t yet taken off.
 Rental prices are either flat or falling slowly.

-2. Growth (also called a boom, or expansion)
+2. Upcoming/ Growth (also called a boom, or expansion)

 This is the stage where the economy is booming and massive capital is available to invest in everything from roads, shopping centres, residential developments, and business expansion.